-A successful training program should begin by assessing training needs.
+A successful training program should begin by assessing training needs (Ferreira, da Silva Abbad, & Mourao, 2015).
 In other words, the organization must have some idea of what workers need to know to perform their jobs.
 Typically, an assessment of training needs should include analyses on many levels: the organizational level (the needs and goals of the organization), the task level (the requirements for performing the task), and the person level (the skills and knowledge required to do the job).
 An additional analysis can be done at the demographic level (determining training needs for specific demographic groups).